Marketing design

 Step-by-step conceptual design process

 Conceptual design isn’t magic.
 It’s a repeatable system — what many teams call the conceptual design process.
-You might adjust the order or loop back between steps, but the overall flow tends to look like this:
+This process consists of several stages and is an iterative process involving multiple iterations and the generation of ideas to explore and refine solutions.
+You might adjust the order or loop back between steps, exploring alternatives and refining them through multiple iterations, but the overall flow tends to look like this:

 Сonceptual design process